What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 Eligible home improvements include replacing the roof, building a deck, adding new bedrooms, replacing the flooring, or finishing a basement.

-Keep in mind that home improvements do not include ordinary repairs and maintenance on your house.
+Remember that home improvements do not include ordinary repairs and maintenance on your house.

-And note that the higher your adjusted cost basis, the lower your capital gain when you sell the home.
+Note that the higher your adjusted cost basis, the lower your capital gain when you sell the home.

 For example, you purchase your primary residence for $200,000 and sell it for $550,000.